stuartore/device_xiaomi_psyche/README.md

   <summary>
     Trouble when building ?
   </summary>
-  If you find one or more module loss, the most possible reason is that the ROM organization do not contain it.
+  If you find one or more modules loss, the most possible reason is that the ROM organization do not contain it.
 You could search it on it's related Github profile
 <pre><code>
-  name: "vendor_vibrator_hal"
+  name: "qti_vibrator_hal"
 </code></pre>
 Found in <code>build/soong/Android.bp</code>
 <pre><code>